 Cost 500 HUF/ 1.90 EUR

 This small museum is located upstairs in yet another one of Budapest’s cafes.
-You also find a shop upstairs (that bit is free) that you can look around and buy chocolates.
+You also find a shop upstairs (that bit is a free attraction) that you can look around and buy chocolates.

 Visit the Cat Café